gtm-templates-knowit-experience/sgtm-exclude-whitelist-query-strings/README.md

 ### Lowercase Parameters
 Parameter matching is by default **Case Sensitive**.
 By ticking this box, all incoming parameters will be set to **lowercase**, making it easier to match parameters.

+### Redact Email Adresses
+Redact possible email adresses independent of the Parameter matching.
+Also Whitelisted parameters will be checked and redacted if an email is found.

+If an email is found, the email adress will be replaced with [EMAIL REDACTED].

+**Example:**
+ht<span>tps://domain.</span>com/?query=[EMAIL REDACTED]

 ### Whitelist or Exclude Query Parameters
 You can either **Whitelist** or **Exclude** Parameters.